Get A (Pretty Darn) Accurate Business Value in Just 20 Minutes

-To put it simply – a business valuation determines the economic value of a company.
-This process is used to determine how much a business is worth, based on an estimate by an unbiased third party.
+To put it simply, a business valuation determines the economic value of a company.
+This process is used to determine how much your business is worth in today’s market based on an estimate by an unbiased third party.

-Estimating the value of a business is both a science and an art.
-There are several formulas and models that can be used, but ultimately the valuation results depend on many factors.
+Estimating the value of your business is both a science and an art.
+There are several formulas and models used to generate an accurate valuation which rely on many factors, including:

 Why Do I Need a Business Valuation?